kinvolk-archives/lokomotive-kubernetes-alpha/github-auth.md

 ## Summary

-In this guide you've learned how use Dex and Gangway to leverage existing identity providers for authentication and authorization on Lokomotive clusters."
+In this guide you've learned how use Dex and Gangway to leverage existing identity providers for authentication and authorization on Lokomotive clusters.